M365 Web Checkout Redesign

 After auditing the existing checkout flow and reviewing common patterns, I identified the multi-step layout as a widely used and effective approach.
 Breaking the process into individual steps makes the experience more digestible and reduces cognitive load.

-In this concept, the left side functions as an open canvas for each step, starting with a SKU selector to highlight different plans, while a fixed order summary remains visible on the right.
+This concept utilize the open canvas to highlight different plans, while a fixed order summary pane remains visible on the right.
 A step indicator at the top helps users track their progress.
 Interactive elements like “Learn more” buttons or app icons trigger modals and cards that provide contextual education without pulling users out of the flow.

 Unlike the multi-step approach, the single-page checkout presents all necessary information on one scrollable page.
 Users move through the flow vertically, completing one section at a time.

 Users progress through the cards on the left.
 The “Process Payment” button on the bottom right remains disabled until all required information is entered.
-The flow begins with selecting a plan and payment term, followed by choosing add-ons.
 Once the user proceeds to the next step, the previous card collapses.

 Conclusion

-Through these three explorations, I evaluated how varying levels of complexity impact user clarity, decision-making, and overall checkout efficiency.
-Each concept addressed different user needs—from simplicity and speed to flexibility and product discovery.
-These directions not only laid the groundwork for integrating add-ons like Copilot but also helped shape a long-term vision for a more scalable, user-friendly checkout experience across Microsoft 365.
+This was exploratory work that informed later experiments conducted beyond my handoff.
+Through these three explorations, I evaluated how varying levels of complexity impact user clarity, decision-making, and checkout efficiency.
+Each concept addressed different user needs, from simplicity and speed to flexibility and discovery.
+These directions not only laid the groundwork for integrating add-ons, but also shaped a long-term vision for a more scalable, user-friendly Microsoft 365 checkout.